IntersectMBO/plutus/README.md

 The formalisation currently covers System F omega with iso-recursive
 types: the core of Plutus Core.
 Progress has been proven.
-Preservation holds inherently and it is possible to run small examples using the evaluator for terms.
+Preservation holds inherently and it is possible to run small examples using the evaluator.
 Current work is focused on scaling up the formalisation to full Plutus Core.

 ## Structure